fgimian/flaskage/README.md

 CLI:

-* Provide the ability to turn off colors when using the flaskage command
 * Complete unit tests for the flaskage CLI tool
 * Consider a scaffolding command for BDD and Jade templates